ankamsarav/node-rest-template/README.md

     Runs the application using gulp.
 As you make changes to the code, the application will restart to reflect the changes immediately.

-- node-debug --web-port 9090 server/server.js
+- `node-debug --web-port 9090 server/server.js`

    Launch the application in debug mode.

-- `gulp serve --debug` (TODO: this is not yet working)
+- `gulp serve --debug` (TODO: fix this - it is not working)

     Launch debugger with node-inspector.

-- `gulp serve --debug-brk` (TODO: this is not yet working)
+- `gulp serve --debug-brk` (TODO: fix this - it is not working)

     Launch debugger and break on 1st line with node-inspector.